PSAT/NMSQT Testing and Evaluation

 Registration

-Home-school students can also take the PSAT by contacting a local high school and making arrangements.
-You are advised to do this as early as you can to be familiar with the guidance office and their school code.
+Students who have been home-schooled can also take the PSAT by contacting a local high school where the test will be given.
+You are advised to do this as early as you can so the school can order test materials to accommodate you.

 The Use of Calculators